Managing Workload & Interface

 It is also important for practices to remember that the principles in our guidance around shared care apply to these services.
 Many will ask practices to take on prescribing medication after assessment.
 We would remind all GPs that shared care arrangements require agreement from specialist, patient and GP and the principles around those are well established for patient safety.
 We would advise that shared care is dependent on ongoing specialist input, and there is no obligation to take these on if there are concerns about the safety of the arrangement.

-The LMC is not able to endorse (or not) any clinic or consultant, but we would advise appropriate due diligence before making a referral to any colleague, bearing in mind the principles above.
-Practices may also find it helpful to have their own information available to patients outlining the approach taken to these requests, with particular attention to shared care requests.
+Practices may also find it helpful to have their own information available to patients outlining the approach taken for these requests, with particular attention to shared care requests.

 Please contact office@cambslmc.org should you require any additional advice or support.